kein-1/UniShop/README.md

 # TheFreshMarket

-Grocery Shopping App built using React, Node.js, PostgreSQL, and Express.
+E-commerce Shopping App built using React, Node.js, PostgreSQL, and Express.
 Styled using TailwindCSS